arnulfrupp/HPP-for-OpenThread/README.txt

 >> Secure connection - (additional application layer encryption with CoAPs):

-- coaps_hide_vars(b):	Determines if H++ variables are visible as coap resources (/var/x) with b = true or false.
-			The global variable Var_Hide_PW sets the password for unlocking the H++ variable access using the none discoverable resource '/var_hide'.
-The default password is 'openvar'. (if Var_Hide_PW does not exist)

 - coaps_set_psk(IdentityName, Password, connected_handler): Sets the security credentials for the next DTLS connection.
 			The H++ handler function connected_handler (if any) is called after a connection is established or closed.